 3. Performance

-- High Throughput– NoSQL databases prioritize efficient read and write operations.
-This translates to faster data transfer speeds and lower latency, making them ideal for applications demanding real-time performance, such as high-traffic web platforms and big data analytics workloads.
+- High Throughput– NoSQL databases are designed mainly for read/write operations.
+This translates in to positive results of; higher data transfer rates and lesser latencies which make them perfect for uses in applications that require real time data processing such as large web platforms and big data processing.

 4. Big Data Handling